rodrigogalura/tuner/README.md

 ## Main Features

 **Projection**
-Select only the columns you need instead of retrieving every field.
+Select only the columns you need instead of retrieving every column.
 Available modifiers:
 1. `columns` – Include only the specified columns.
 2. `columns!` – Exclude the specified columns (opposite effect).